 The size of the St. Johns County workforce was estimated to be 116,071 people in 2016, and the employed portion of the workforce was estimated to be 111,768 people.
 Dividing the unemployed population by the total workforce population results in the unemployment rate.
 As illustrated in Figure 3-2, the unemployment rate in St. Johns County was relatively low at 3.7% on an annualized basis in 2016.
-Furthermore, the 2016 unemployment rate was a slight decline from the unemployment rate of 3.9% in 2015 and well below the unemployment rate of 8.7% experienced in 2010.
-While down considerably since the peak in 2010, the 2016 unemployment rate is still higher than the unemployment rate of 2.7% (low point) experienced in 2006, which was prior to the economic downturn that ultimately lead to the Great Recession of 2008-2009.
+Furthermore, the 2016 unemployment rate was a slight decline from the unemployment rate of 3.9% in 2015 and well below the unemployment rate is still higher than the unemployment rate of 2.7% (low point) experienced in 2006, which was prior to the economic downturn that ultimately lead to the Great Recession of 2008-2009.
 The 2016 rate was also higher than the 3.0% rate experienced in 2000.